Rezashatery/CICD-Tutorial/CICD Learning Tutorial.md

 Jobs in the workflow are listed, including the "build" job.
 **Inspecting Job Logs:**
 Clicking on the "build" job shows output logs from the steps, including the output of the echo commands and additional setup/cleanup steps.

+### Configuring GitHub Actions:

+**Triggering on Pull Request:**
+The video demonstrates extending a GitHub Actions workflow to trigger on a pull request.
+**Shared Repository Model:**
+In collaborative repositories, feature or topic branches are created for individual changes.
+Developers create pull requests for code review, allowing CI/CD tools to automatically test code quality, security, and compatibility, providing early feedback before merging to the main branch.
+**Creating a Feature Branch:**
+To create a feature branch, click "Branch" on the repository landing page, then "New branch" to name and activate the branch.
+**Adding Code to the Repository:**
+In the feature branch, add a Python script (e.g., hello_world.py) that prints a message and the current time, then commit it.
+**Configuring Workflow Event:**
+Modify the workflow event to trigger on pull_request instead of push.
+Set the target branch (main) for the pull request where the code will merge.
+**Actions Syntax:**
+Actions are specified under the steps field with the uses key.
+Syntax includes organization/username, repository name, and version number (e.g., @v3).
+Additional arguments are defined using the with key.
+Actions are available in GitHub Marketplace and from private sources.
+**Configuring Workflow Steps:**
+Use separate steps to "Check out" the repository (checkout action) and set up the Python environment (setup-python action).
+Specify the version of each action (e.g., checkout@v3, setup-python@v4) and select the Python version with python-version.
+**Final Workflow:**
+workflow uses on-pull_request as the event trigger.
+It includes checkout and setup-python steps, followed by running the Python script.
+Creating Pull Request and Running Workflow:
+Commit changes to the feature branch, then create a pull request targeting the main branch.
+The workflow triggers automatically, and clicking "Details" opens the logs page.
+**Inspecting Workflow Logs:**
+In the logs, view the checkout and setup-python steps along with the successful execution of the Python script.